-Founder, President, & CEO
+Founder, President, & Chief Executive Officer

 Prior to founding RESCOM, Joe gained a wide range of experience with several environmental consulting/engineering firms.
 His expertise includes managing environmental remediation projects, conducting environmental assessments, conducting investigation and remediation of contaminated soil and groundwater, conducting geologic and hydro-geologic investigations, managing underground storage tank sites, acting to ensure regulatory compliance with state and federal environmental laws, supervising and managing biological evaluations and assessments, and preparing reports and proposals.
 His background has progressed from field technical support and construction to all aspects of marketing, project management, and property assessment.

 Bill previously served as the Director of Environmental Health for the Licking County Health Department in Ohio and Perry County Health Department in Ohio, where he was responsible for the supervision and management of all environmental health programs.
 His expertise includes program and personnel management, performance of environmental assessments, performance of biological assessments, and performance of environmental site evaluations.
 His experience also includes performance of Phase I Environmental Site Assessments, NEPA screening/assessments, site evaluations, on-site sewage disposal system design, on-site water system evaluations, residential subdivision design, and interpretation of local and state environmental health regulations.
 Bill is also experienced in conducting various types of water, soil, and air sampling, percolation testing, and balloon testing.

-Jamie has a B.A. in Anthropology from Indiana University (Fort Wayne) and an M.A. in Anthropology from Ball State University.
+Jamie has a B.A. in Anthropology from Indiana University (Fort Wayne, Indiana), an M.A. in Anthropology from Ball State University (Muncie, Indiana), and an M.L.I.S. from Indiana University (Indianapolis, Indiana).
 She is a Secretary of the Interior qualified archaeologist and historian.
 Jamie is also listed on the Register of Professional Archaeologists.